 For more information, contact the State of Wisconsin Department of Revenue or the Wisconsin Department of Workforce Development.

-Though new employees must still fill out all federal startwork documents, the state of Wyoming does not currently have an individual income tax and, therefore, does not require new employees to fill out an additional state tax withholding form.
+Though new employees must still fill out all federal startwork documents, the state of Wyoming does not currently have an individual income tax.
+Therefore, the state does not require new employees to fill out an additional state tax withholding form.

 All new hires must be reported to the Wyoming New Hire Reporting Center within 20 days after each employee is hired.

 Digital is good, even if it sometimes feels scary.
-Because when it comes to repeatable tasks, digital is almost always more efficient.
-With a proper startwork solution, productions can digitize the onboarding experience not for the sake of staying up-to-date, but to virtually eliminate the most cumbersome time and labor constraints of physical paperwork, and time wasted tracking people down.
+When it comes to repeatable tasks, digital is almost always more efficient and more reliable.
+With a proper startwork solution, productions can digitize the onboarding experience to virtually eliminate the most restrictive time and labor constraints of physical paperwork, not to mention all the legwork required to track people down.

-Wrapbook, specifically, enables you to create unique document templates, set your own smart fields, and collect legally binding signatures, determining any outstanding needs all from a centralized project dashboard.
-You can also store templates and signed documents for easy, searchable reference in the future, (hint, if you’re re-hiring the same crew member a few weeks later).
+Wrapbook, specifically, enables you to create unique document templates, set your own smart fields, and collect legally binding signatures - all from a centralized project dashboard.
+You can also store templates and signed documents for easy, searchable reference in the future.
+(Hint: This is a major advantage if you’re re-hiring the same crew member a few weeks later.)

 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.